-- Where are you going to make it?
+- Where are you going to make it

 Type of Wax

-- Prefer less smoking, making concentrates ideal
+- They prefer doing less smoking, making concentrates ideal for a quick high

 No matter the reason you have for wanting to learn how to make wax dabs, the pursuit of information to reach that goal would be incomplete if you don’t know the different varieties of wax available in consumer markets currently.

 - Bubble hash, or ‘ice wax’: A solvent-free method of concentrating cannabis.
 If you want to know how to make wax dabs without butane, ice wax boasts similar potency to butane extractions and, when done properly, will maintain a majority of the terpenes (the source of flavors!) profile of the plant matter.

 - Rosin: Rosin is a type of wax that is made by means of heat and pressure.
 Imagine putting your buds between a hair straightener on high heat and pressing them till an oil, golden amber in color, oozes from the heated (but unburned) nugs. . .now you know how to make rosin.
 Yes, learning how to make wax dabs of this variety really is as easy as owning both a hair straightener and weed.

 - Co2: While under extreme pressure, Co2 acts as both a liquid and a gas allowing the molecule to strip essential oils from plant matter and leave no residual chemical solvents.
 In this form, Co2 is known as a “supercritical fluid“, and the pressure requirements to put it in this form is one of the reasons Co2 extraction systems are usually so costly.
 People choose to learn how to make wax dabs without butane of this type usually because Co2 maintains higher levels of terpenes as compared to other extraction methods.